Michelle Brown, PhD

 My work is rooted in a deep love of tropical rainforests and their inhabitants.
 I currently conduct my research in Kibale National Park in western Uganda but have also worked in Gunung Palung National Park in western Borneo, Kakamega Forest in Kenya, and several other sites.

 I am the founder and Director of the Ngogo Monkey Project, based in Kibale National Park in western Uganda.
-I am also a co-Director of the UCSB Biobehavioral Laboratory.

 Prior to pursuing an academic career, I worked as an intern at the Field Museum of Natural History in Chicago, project manager for the Gunung Palung Orangutan Project, and Papua Coordinator for the Indonesia & Melanesia Programs at Conservation International.